Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### Buzzer Beep (0x24)

-Sent from an IOX to the GO to request the buzzer beep with the given parameters.
+Sent from an IOX to the GO device to request the buzzer beep with the given parameters.

 #### Payload